sourcegraph/about/blogposts/announcing-sourcegraph-3.0-beta.md

 - [Deploy to more kinds of clusters](#deploy-to-more-kinds-of-clusters): if our existing 1-Docker-container or Kubernetes deployment schemes don't work for you.
 - [Authentication and repository permissions from GitHub](#authenticate-via-github): allow user sign-in and enforce repository access permissions from GitHub or GitHub Enterprise.
 - [Faster page load times](#faster-page-load-times): 50% smaller initial bundle size.
-- [Nginx-based HTTP configuration](#nginx-based-web-server): for ease of deployment, all HTTP configuration (TLS, listen ports, etc.) is now handled by Nginx instead of being built into Sourcegraph.
+- [Nginx-based HTTP server](#nginx-based-http-server): for ease of deployment, all HTTP configuration (TLS, listen ports, etc.) is now handled by Nginx instead of being built into Sourcegraph.

 Several new and improved [Sourcegraph extensions](https://docs.sourcegraph.com/extensions) add features we think you'll like:

 - [Basic code intelligence for all languages](#basic-code-intelligence-for-all-languages): fast go-to-definition and find-references for code in any language, using effective, zero-configuration heuristics when precise analysis is not configured.
 (Also mentioned above.)
-- [Datadog metrics](#datadog-metrics): easily jump to Datadog metrics information from statsd calls in your code.
+- [Datadog metrics](#datadog-metrics-extension): easily jump to Datadog metrics information from statsd calls in your code.
 - [JavaScript/TypeScript language support](https://sourcegraph.com/extensions/sourcegraph/lang-typescript)
 - [Go language support](https://sourcegraph.com/extensions/sourcegraph/lang-go)
 - [Python language support](https://sourcegraph.com/extensions/sourcegraph/python)